abhineet123/Deep-Learning-for-Tracking-and-Detection/all_papers_msc.md

         - Dense Visual SLAM for RGB-D Cameras.pdf
         - Directed Sonar Sensing for Mobile Robot Navigation 1992.pdf
         - Estimating uncertain spatial relationships in robotics 1990.pdf
-        - Fast- SLAM 2.0 An improved particle ?ltering algorithm for simultaneous localization and mapping that provably converges 2003.pdf
+        - Fast- SLAM 2.0 An improved particle filtering algorithm for simultaneous localization and mapping that provably converges 2003.pdf
         - Fast- SLAM A factored solution to the simultaneous localization and mapping problem.pdf
         - Introducing SLAMBench, a performance and accuracy benchmarking methodology for SLAM icra15.pdf
         - Large-scale direct SLAM for omnidirectional cameras iros15.pdf